AkashBabu/docker-deploy-http/README.md

 # Docker Image
-Get the image from [here](https://hub.docker.com/r/akashbabu256/docker-deploy-mqtt/) Or build it yourself by clone this repo and run:
+Get the image from [here](https://hub.docker.com/r/akashbabu256/docker-deploy-mqtt/) or build it yourself by cloning this repo and run:
 > docker build -t docker-deploy-mqtt .